Ken Stimpson Academy: E-Safety Mark

 In June 2015, Ken Stimpson received the 360 Degree Safe E-Safety mark by the South West Grid for Learning and was the first school in Peterborough to get this certification.
 According to the Accreditation 360 Degree Safe website, this demonstrates that the school shows good practice in their e-safety policies and procedures.

 Ofsted Inspection

-The school's (under its previous name) latest Ofsted inspection result was Requires Improvement.
+The school has not been inspected since it became an academy in 2023.

+The final inspection of the academy's forerunner, the Ken Stimpson Community School, was in October 2022 and rated the school as Requires Improvement.